Extended Rights to German Citizenship

 - Children born out of wedlock to German fathers and foreign mothers born before 1 July 1993 (only after effective recognition of paternity or its establishment according to German laws, submission of the declaration of recognition or initiation of the establishment procedure before the child concerned reaches the age of 23),

-- Children of a mother who had automatically lost her German nationality before the birth of the child by marrying a foreigner before 1 April 1953,
+- Children of a mother who had automatically lost her German nationality before the birth of the child by marrying a foreigner,

-- children who lost their German nationality acquired by birth through legitimation effected by a foreigner and effective under German law before 1 April 1953, and
+- Children who lost their German nationality acquired by birth through legitimation effected by a foreigner and effective under German law, and

 - the descendants of all the children listed above.